raulshma/ever-life-vault/README.md

 - Run the proxy server for external integrations: `pnpm proxy`
 - Supabase types: `pnpm types:generate`

+### New Mosaic Dashboard

+- Set `VITE_NEW_DASHBOARD=1` in your environment to enable the new mosaic dashboard on `Dashboard`.
+- Layout persists per-user to `public.dashboard_layouts`.
+- Widgets are modular via `src/features/dashboard-widgets/`.
+- See `docs/dashboard-widgets.md` for architecture and tracking.

 ### Feeds Aggregator

 - New page `Feeds` aggregates top Reddit posts, RSS feeds, and unread Gmail/Outlook messages.
 Twitter/Facebook/Instagram are scaffolded for future tokens.